 A series of studies have been implemented with youth from the School District of Philadelphia.
 A randomized control trial of the program with 144 relationally aggressive girls from six elementary schools found that in comparison to a psychoeducational group intervention, relationally aggressive girls in the F2F intervention demonstrated decreases in relational aggression and increases in knowledge of social problem-solving skills, with findings maintained one year after the conclusion of the program.
 Further, the F2F program was rated as extremely acceptable and engaging by participating students and teachers, and was able to be implemented with high levels of procedural and process integrity.
 Read the press release.

 Using data from the same randomized control trial, CHOP researchers also examined the broader effects of F2F by determining the impact of the program on 665 classmates of the relationally aggressive girls.
 These classmates did not participate in the small-group sessions, but were exposed to the program through the classroom lessons that the F2F girls helped to run.
-It was found that after the intervention, in addition to the improvements of the F2F girls as previously described, boys within these girls' classrooms scored higher in peer ratings of positive friendships and being nice, and scored lower in peer ratings of rumor-spreading, exclusion, and fighting, compared to boys in the control classrooms.
+It was found that after the intervention, boys within these girls' classrooms scored higher in peer ratings of positive friendships and being nice, and scored lower in peer ratings of rumor-spreading, exclusion, and fighting, compared to boys in the control classrooms.
 The boys also had more positive relationships with their teachers.
 Even girls in the F2F classrooms who were not involved in the small-group intervention were rated by peers as being higher in positive friendships and being nice compared to girls in the control classrooms.
 Read the press release.

 - Leff SS, Angelucci J, Goldstein AB, Cardaciotto L, Paskewich B, Grossman M. Using a Participatory Action Research Model to Create a School-based Intervention Program for Relationally Aggressive Girls: The Friend to Friend Program.
 In J. Zins, M. Elias & C. Maher (Eds.), Bullying, Victimization, and Peer Harassment: Handbook of prevention and intervention (pp. 199-218).
 2007.
 New York, NY: Haworth Press.